material-motion/material-motion/README.md

 **The Starmap is in a very early drafting phase.
 It will evolve over time.**

-Please read the chapter on [Contributing](CONTRIBUTING.md) to learn how to contribute to the Starmap.
+Please read the chapter on [Starmap contributor essentials](https://material-motion.gitbooks.io/material-motion-team/content/starmap_essentials/) to learn how to contribute to the Starmap.
 Feel free to [start discussions](https://www.gitbook.com/book/material-motion/material-motion-starmap/discussions) or to leave comments in-line.

 ## Who should read this?